pondix/docker-mysql-proxysql/README.md

 - mysql-client (5.7+ recommended)
 - sysbench (1.0.12+ recommended)

-Within the `conf` directory you'll also find a Dockerfile for building the ProxySQL 1.4.x Docker Image.
 In addition if you prefer not to use docker-compose you'll also find two separate scripts for launching the MySQL and ProxySQL instances:
 - docker-mysql.bash
 - docker-proxysql.bash